 Did you ever learn the rhyme “Sticks and stones can break my bones but words will never hurt me.”?

-We do let the words people say to us, or we say to ourselves, impact us.
-When someone calls your stupid or you say it to yourself, after a while you believe it.
-When something is hard for you, instead of figuring out how to do it, you might just say to yourself “You are stupid.”
+When someone calls your stupid or you say it to yourself, it impact us.
+If you hear it enough times (sometimes it can be just one time), you believe it.
+When something is hard for you, instead of figuring out how to do it, you might just say to yourself “I can’t do it.
+I’m stupid.”
 Words matter.
 Words do hurt.
 When you say that words do not hurt you, you are denying the feelings and that is a recipe for suffering and disconnecting from yourself and others.

 Try this experiment: Think of a typical, stressful situation for you.

-Can you feel a difference between the two?
+3. Can you feel a difference between the two?
 Aaaahhhh.
-I feel the tension leaving my body (and I just yawned) as I say, “Everything is working out perfectly.”
+I feel the tension leaving my body as I say, “Everything is working out perfectly.”

-When we are stressed out, we say things to others or ourselves that often increases our stress and hurt others.
+When we are stressed out, we say things to others or ourselves that often increases our stress and hurts us or others.
 Our words can cause us to spiral out of control in stressful situations or help calm us down.

-Here are some practical things you can do in a few minutes that can help calm you down throughout the day, think more clearly and take care of your big, beautiful brain and your beautiful relationships.
+Here are some practical things you can do in a few minutes that can help calm you down throughout the day, think more clearly so you can take care of your big, beautiful brain and your beautiful relationships.
 Stress is contagious and so is confidence, happiness, optimism, etc. These strategies are about making our words support, calm and uplift us.

-Updating during the COVID pandemic, after being home for 3 1/2 months, and talking everyday with others, I feel these are even more important practices.
-These practices are daily not occasional just when we need it.
+Beginning in March of 2020, dealing with Covid and everything else unfolding, and talking with people every day about how they are dealing with the uncertainties of life, I am clear that these are even more important practices now.
+They are most effective when you practice them daily so they become a habit and then are your natural response when you need it.
 Our resilience is diminished in times of stress unless we are intentionally focusing on releasing the stress as we observe and feel it!

-4. Practice Self-Awareness and Intentionally Observe What You Say
+Practice Self-Observation and Intentionally Observe What You Say

 If you do these practices consistently, over time, your experience of life would radically improve.
 I know that because it happened to me.

-How could practicing observing what you say, expressing gratitude (and experiencing it), stopping complaining or being kind to yourself support you in your journey to lasting love.
-Please comment below or contact me.
+How could practicing observing what you say, stopping complaining, expressing gratitude (and experiencing it), or being kind to yourself support you in your journey to having love, effective communication, trust and being a great leader.
 I’d love to hear from you.